-Potty training is certainly a challenging phase for most parents.
-It takes a lot of patience, understanding, and a whole lot of soiled pants and sheets.
+The potty training journey is certainly a challenging phase for most parents.
+It takes a lot of effort, patience, understanding, and a whole lot of soiled pants and sheets.
 To cope and in hopes to force their children into doing their business in the toilet, many parents turn to scary stories and intimidation.
 Some also find themselves shouting and swearing due to stress – which honestly, happened to us too.

 However, these methods only create panic and make children more anxious.
 They also make them less receptive and harder to discipline.
 Not to mention that the yelling can cause long-term effects such as low self-esteem and increased aggression.
 More importantly, they are very ineffective too.

-If you’re unsure which rewards to give, here are some of the best ideas.
+BONUS: If you’re unsure which rewards to give, here are some of the best potty training reward ideas.

 Top 25 Potty Training Reward Ideas